zflat/go-back-buffer/README.md

 ## Introduction

 go-back-buffer is a package that provides a minor mode and interactive function for easily switching to the most recently visited buffer in the active window.
-Think of it like Alt+Tab for buffers in emacs windows.
+Think of it like a single key-press "Alt+Tab" for buffers in emacs windows.

 ## Installation and Setup: